Frequently Asked Questions

 - What is the focus of the Read2Succeed program?

-- When will mentoring happen?
+- When will volunteering happen?
 How often?

-The volunteer indicates their preference regarding time and day of the week and the Foundation staff works with the school coordinator and/or the teacher to find a meeting time which may be over lunch or during the student’s non-instructional class time.
+The volunteer indicates their preference regarding time and day of the week and The Foundation staff works with the school coordinator and/or the teacher to find a meeting time which may be over lunch or during the student’s non-instructional class time.
 Sessions are 30-45 minutes each week - same day, same time.
-If you want to volunteer, but know you can’t make it every week, it is possible to "team up” (two volunteers are matched with one student and trade off weekly visits).
+If you want to volunteer, but know you can’t make it every week, it is possible to "team up”,two volunteers are matched with one student and trade off weekly visits.